AYiannakou/Calculator/README.md

 # Calculator

-The Calculator app is developed to provide calculations with common functions.
+A Calculator app that provides some of the most common functions.

 # Calculator functions